ArcticaProject/WebSites.WWW/content/markdown/community/index.md

 The primary communication medium currently is IRC.
 Please join us on the #arctica channel on Freenode.

+Join us on IRC in your web browser with our [Kiwi IRC Web-Client](https://kiwiirc.com/client?settings=f0806f0b0080f3918e0a42eefdf2073d).

 ### Mailing lists

 For subscribing to our mailing lists, please visit our [mailing list site](https://lists.arctica-project.org).